cms-govner/CombineHarvester/README.md

     cd CombineHarvester/TopEFT/test
     python ../scripts/TopEFT_DatacardMaker.py

-The resulting datacard will be created in the current directory (.../test/)
+The resulting datacard will be created in the current directory (.../test/) and named "EFT_MultiDim_Datacard.txt"

+## Using asimov or fake data

+By default, this datacard sets the observation to be fake data for 16 EFT operators set to 1.0.
+To use fewer operators in the fake data, swap L32-33 of Process_Input.py.
+To use SM asimov data instead, add 0 as an argument to the TopEFT_DatacardMaker.py call.

 ## Do some fits